 Maple jam is my new favorite thing.
 I look forward to the day I have maple butter and can have the ultimate sugary, syrupy, maple sandwich.
 Maple jam is a bit like honey or syrup, but since it was labeled “jam” I use it in that way.
 You know, on toast, sandwiches, spoons.

-In other mundane nonnews, since I haven’t bought any new CDs in five months (not including Mariah Carey’s Greatest Hits) I have been creating iPod mixes to reinvigorate my interest in artists Ive lost interest in.
+nonnews, since I haven’t bought any new CDs in five months (not including Mariah Carey’s Greatest Hits) I have been creating iPod mixes to reinvigorate my interest in artists Ive lost interest in.
 My latest creation, “The Ladies of BSS” is wonderful.
 It’s Fiest, Emily Haines, and Amy Millan (I also threw in Cat Power because it felt good).
 Listening to it makes me feel like how it would feel if I had feelings.

 Feel free to burn me some CD’s people!
 This internet connection is too slow to even get podcasts of Chicago Public Radio's "This American Life" (and I need my Ira Glass fix).